LucasIB/Linearity-Power-Supply-Checking/README.md

 # Linearity-Power-Supply-Checking
-This section is intend for stability check of the Power Supply 225 A for a given time interval.
+This section is intended for stability check of the Power Supply 225 A for a given time interval.